skubent/word_to_categories/README.md

 We decide to add following rules to our solution:

-- We count missing letter, added letter or changed letter as single typo.
+- We count missing, added or changed symbol (letter, punctuation or space) as single typo.
 - If the order can be assigned to exactly one category except "Common" - the algorithm should finish.
 - Otherwise we should try to find exactly one category assuming the client made one typo;
 - if unsuccessful we should try to find exactly one category assuming the client made two typos;